Field Schools and Research Opportunities

 This course provides training in the methods used in archaeological survey, site mapping and laying out of excavations, use of total stations, theodolites, and GPS, excavation, stratigraphy, square mapping, and stratigraphic recording, along with a sampling of other skills and methods, such as digital field photography, conservation, augering, and remote sensing.
 The course is designed to be short and intensive, with approximately 15 full days devoted mainly to fieldwork, and a short preparatory period in the first week.
 Before fieldwork begins, there will be an open-book online test to ensure that students have covered the basics that they will need to prepare themselves for the remainder of the course.
 The course will include some online lectures to go over information students will need to know to do the fieldwork and to cover topics not emphasized in the text or to add Canadian content.
 The bulk of the course, however, will be devoted to a variety of field exercises.
 It is anticipated that this will include survey, topographic mapping, augering, test-pitting, and excavation, screening, drawing, field conservation, field sampling, and photography.
 The goal is to teach fieldwork skills and knowledge that would be useful on prehistoric and historic sites, and in both academic fieldwork and the heritage industry, and not primarily to recover “real” archaeological data about these sites.

-May 8Lecture 1 – Introduction, class mechanics, health and safety.
+May 21Lecture 1 – Introduction, class mechanics, health and safety.

-May 16Lecture 2 – Laying in the grid, excavation and record keeping.
+May 27Lecture 2 – Laying in the grid, excavation and record keeping.

-June 2 – Backfill, Harris Matrix and Profile Due.
+June 14 – Backfill, Harris Matrix and Profile Due.
+End of in-person course requirement.

 Prof. Ed Swenson and students in Peru